Last updated September 7, 2022.

-Short-term memory isn’t a place in the brain as much as it’s a mental process.
+While there’s evidence that consolidation of short-term memories into long-term memories largely takes place in the hippocampus, short-term memory isn’t a place in the brain as much as it’s a mental process.

 You use your short-term memory to do things like temporarily memorize a phone number until you can jot it down or remember a comment you wish to add to a conversation.

-Clearly you don’t want or need to remember every single detail of everything that’s ever happened to you.
+Clearly, you don’t want or need to remember every single detail of everything that’s ever happened to you.